starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

 Other live possibilities:

 - **Public adapter-author kit:** a stable DOM-integration package or renderer extension for third-party adapters.
 - **Internal implementation only:** official adapters eventually implement the concept privately without exposing a shared public API.
 - **Stale boundary:** the current modifier package shrinks or disappears if the old concept no longer matches the active adapter story.

-Current evidence: React now has test-local DOM attachment probes for the timing shape, but not a public DOM attachment API. `@starbeam/modifier` only exposes `ElementPlaceholder`; React modifier docs say the feature is under construction;
+Current evidence: React has `useElementResource`, a small public hook that wraps the tested callback-ref/resource pattern. `@starbeam/modifier` only exposes `ElementPlaceholder`; React modifier docs say the feature is under construction;
 the runtime README still contains historical `useReactiveElement` / `useModifier` examples that describe the concept but not current public APIs.